solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 *Last updated: 23/10/2022*

-Heya, I'm Summer and I made this post to help you find the answer to commonly asked questions about processing.
+Heya, I'm Summer and I made this post to help you out with any questions you may have about processing.
-It's essentially a processing guide but the FAQ-style format is a bit nicer to `ctrl+f` in case you are looking for info on a specific topic.
+It's essentially a processing guide but the FAQ-style format is a bit nicer to `ctrl+f` in case you are looking for specific info.

 Enjoy :)

-## Pre-face - for very interested readers :)
+## Preface - for very interested readers :)

 ### What is processing?
-Porcessing is about taking raw materials, for example produced by your worker empire and refining them for use in further activities like trading, cooking and workshops.
-Processing is also fairly low effort and it doesn't take a whole lot to get started.
-One of the coolest things about processing is that once you get further into it you can form elaborate recipe chains, like <!-- db_item-4006-0 --> -> <!-- db_item-4076-0 --> (alchemy) -> <!-- db_item-4053-0 --> (processing) -> <!-- db_item-16162-0 --> (workshops).
+Porcessing is about taking raw materials, for example produced by your worker empire, and refining them for use in further activities like trading, cooking and workshops.
+Processing is also fairly low effort and doesn't take a whole lot to get started.
+One of the coolest things about processing is that once you get further into it you can form elaborate recipe chains together with other lifeskills, like <!-- db_item-4006-0 --> -> <!-- db_item-4076-0 --> (alchemy) -> <!-- db_item-4053-0 --> (processing) -> <!-- db_item-16162-0 --> (workshops).

 ### The state of processing
 Processing for profit has seen better times.
-This is partly because some of the activities it feeds into, like trading and workshops, have seen better times too :).
-The moneymaking potential has fallen behind comparable lifskills like bartering and cooking.
-Nowadays, its main appeal is being low-effort and afk-able.
+This is partly because some of the activities it feeds into, like trading and workshops, have seen better times too.
+The moneymaking potential has noticeably fallen behind comparable lifskills like bartering and cooking.
+Nowadays, the main appeal of processing is being low effort and afk-able.

-On the bright side, the processing market has become fairly stable.
-If you want to earn money, you have a few recipes at your disposal [question x] and the supply/demand for those recipes is so stable that sharing them won't negatively affect the market.
+On the bright side, leveling processing is fairly straight-forward ([question x]).
+To earn money, you have a few recipes at your disposal ([question x]).
+Processing markets are fairly stable, which means I can share some for-profit recipes with you without negatively impacting the market.
 Beyond that, finding recipes has never been easier with tools like [bdolytics](https://bdolytics.com/en/EU/processing/market).
-Aside from the main markets, a few niche markets with exceptionally low demand or supply make processing a lifeskill with a fair bit of depth and you're free to explore those markets on your own (see question [] for pointers).

 # Basics